 su short for substitute super user command using to change currently logged user.
 This makes things practical because the user change made without login.
 Su command can be used to get root privileges too.
 Su and sudo commands have different ways to act for similar aims.

-Man page of the command can be seen like below.
+Manpage of the su command is like below.

 $ man su